-Following my review, I regret to inform you that I have to confirm the position of the Directorate-General for Communications Networks, Content and Technology to refuse access to the documents concerned.
-The underlying exceptions are provided for in Article

-4(1)(b) of Regulation (EC) No 1049/2001, Article 4(2), first and third indents, of that regulation and Article 4(3), second subparagraph of the said regulation.
+Following my review, I regret to inform you that I have to refuse access to the documents requested, on the basis of the exceptions provided for in Article 4(1)(b) of Regulation (EC) No 1049/2001, Article 4(2), first and third indents, of that regulation and Article 4(3), second subparagraph of the said regulation.
 They protect, respectively, privacy and the integrity of the individual, commercial interests of a natural or legal person, the purpose of the investigation and the decision-making process.